MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 Dependencies for these packages will be automatically installed when executing the script, ensuring a smooth setup process.
-In the script, the installation of packages is conditional using the following function:
+For this purpose, the installation of packages is conditional using the following function:

 ```r
 if (!requireNamespace("package", quietly = TRUE)) install.packages("package")